eyitsKevin/SOEN341/README.md

 - Implementing notifications for all of the above features

 ## Project Description
-Social media has taken over the Internet in the recent years.
-This web application allows people to connect with each other, and share their thoughts.
-It also alows people to interact and demonstrate different emotions through features like messages,tweets and likes.
+Social media has taken over the Internet in the recent years, and as a result, occupies a prominent portion of every individual's life.
+This web application's purpose is to allow people to connect with each other, share their thoughts, and remain in the loop with current events, all in one unified platform.
+It also alows people to interact and demonstrate different emotions through features such as messages, tweets and likes.

 ## Team members
 - David Chen (davidchen2171)
-- Donya Meshgin
+- Donya Meshgin (mesghin)
 - Farhan-Nabil Alamgir
 - Jack Leung (Jack-Leung)
 - Olivier Bertrand-Vachet (Olihockey17)
 - Radu Stefan Plotoaga (RaduP13)
 - Samiha Rahman (samiha-rahman)
 - Thierry Le Bourdais (ThierryRomain)
-- Victor Tudoran
+- Victor Tudoran (VictorTudoran)
-- Wei-Cheng Su
+- Wei-Cheng Su (weigiu)

-## Technologies/Resources
+## Technologies/Resources (tentative)
 - WordPress
 - HTML
 - CSS